High dimensional consistent independence testing with maxima of rank correlations: Simulation studies

-We investigate the sizes of the tests in four settings, where $\mX=(X_1,\ldots,X_p)^\top$ has mutually independent entries. \begin{example} \mbox{ } \begin{enumerate}[label=(\alph*),itemsep=-.5ex] \item $\mX\sim N_p(0,\fI_p)$ (standard Gaussian). \item $\mX=\mW^{1/3}$ with $\mW\sim N_p(0,\fI_p)$ (light-tailed Gaussian copula). \item $\mX=\mW^3$ with $\mW\sim N_p(0,\fI_p)$ (heavy-tailed Gaussian copula). \item $X_1,\ldots,X_p$ are i.i.d.~with a $t$-distribution with 3 degrees of freedom. \end{enumerate} \end{example} The simulated sizes of the eight distribution-free tests are reported in Table~\ref{tab:size-1}.
+\begin{example} \mbox{ } \begin{enumerate}[label=(\alph*)] \item $\mX\sim N_p(0,\fI_p)$ (standard Gaussian). \item $\mX=\mW^{1/3}$ with $\mW\sim N_p(0,\fI_p)$ (light-tailed Gaussian copula). \item $\mX=\mW^3$ with $\mW\sim N_p(0,\fI_p)$ (heavy-tailed Gaussian copula). \item $X_1,\ldots,X_p$ are i.i.d.~with a $t$-distribution with 3 degrees of freedom. \end{enumerate} \end{example} The simulated sizes of the eight {rank-based} tests are reported in Table~\ref{tab:size-1}.
 Those of the three distribution-dependent tests are given in Table~\ref{tab:size-2}.
 As expected, the tests derived from Gaussianity (SC, CJ) fail to control the size for heavy-tailed distributions.
 In contrast, the other tests control the size effectively in most circumstances.
-A slight size inflation is observed for Extreme $D$ at small sample size, which can be addressed using Monte Carlo approximation to set the critical value.
+A slight size inflation is observed for DHS$_D$ at small sample size, which can be addressed using Monte Carlo approximation to set the critical value.
+In addition, when considering different pairs of $(n,p)$ in Table \ref{tab:size-1}, as long as $n$ and $p$ grow simultaneously, a trend to the nominal level 0.05 is clear; e.g., as $(n,p)$ grows from $(100,200)$ to $(200,400)$, the empirical size of ${\rm DHS}_D$ changes from 0.076 to 0.064, that of ${\rm DHS}_R$ changes from 0.028 to 0.040, and that of ${\rm DHS}_{\tau^*}$ changes from 0.036 to 0.045.
+These phenomena back up Corollary \ref{crl:size_eg}, and this trend persists in more simulations as $n$ and $p$ become even larger.

-In order to study the power properties of the different statistics, we consider three sets of examples.
-In the first set (Example \ref{eg:sim-power1}), the signal is rather dense.
-The other two sets of examples focus on sparse settings.